 We have built a similar technique directly into the WooCommerce wholesale lead capture plugin.
 It handles all of the approvals for you.

-When you customise submissions on your registration form, it should put that person into a holding pattern.
+When you customize submissions on your registration form, it should put that person into a holding pattern.
 It helps you judge based on the information that was submitted whether they’re eligible to be part of your wholesale program or not.

 If they are eligible, then you would move on to the next step which would be introducing yourself and getting them to sign a wholesale partnership agreement.